tdwesten/statamic-builder/README.md

 # Statamic Builder

 The Statamic Builder speeds up building Statamic sites.
-It offers a clear method to define blueprints, fieldsets, collections, naviations and taxonomies using PHP classes.
+It offers a clear method to define sites, blueprints, fieldsets, collections, naviations and taxonomies using PHP classes.
 This approach enhances code readability and maintainability compared to writing YAML files.

 For example, you can define a collection blueprint as follows: